 While earning university credits during your summer break, you will explore the spectacular scenery of New Zealand's North and South Islands and gain valuable international work experience.
 The program begins with a two-week study tour followed by a four-week internship.
 You can choose one of the available program options, each offering a unique academic focus and itinerary.
 The Communications and Marketing program is suitable for Journalism, Public Relations, Advertising, Marketing, Media Studies and Communication majors.
 The Disaster Risk and Emergency Management program is suitable for Emergency Management, Homeland Security, Public Safety, Engineering, Urban and Regional Planning, Public Policy, Sociology, Geography, and Health Sciences majors.
 The Agriculture and Environment* program is suitable for Agribusiness, Agriculture, Environmental Science and Wildlife Management majors.

-*Please note that Agriculture and Environment has been suspended for 2020 and will return in 2021.
+*Please note that the National Expedition programs have been suspended for the 2021 session and will return in 2022.